theNerd247/libstr/README.md

 Nothing new here, use the self-help way of installing software (for Linux only so far) using GNU make.

+__NOTICE:__ Arch Linux users!
+This project can be found on the AUR as libstr.

 Configuring
 -----------
 'Keep it simple stupid'.
 This project will try to remain sane for developers and